Saudi Arabia's first new cinema in decades to open April 18

 Separately, Six Flags Entertainment said it planned to develop a Six Flags-branded theme park in Riyadh in partnership with PIF.
 Terms were not disclosed.

-(Reporting by Lisa Richwine and Stephen Kalin; Editing by Catherine Evans and James Dalgleish)
+(Reporting by Lisa Richwine and Stephen Kalin; Editing by Catherine Evans, James Dalgleish and Diane Craft)